MAY I EXPLAIN

 So, Jeanie, a fourth-generation Chinese American and a great granddaughter of a Chinese immigrant who came to the U.S. in the 1800s to work on the transcontinental railroad, took action and advocated.
 Time Magazine story here.

-This groundwork would eventually lead to further changes in 1992 when the whole month of May would be signed into law and recognized as Asian Pacific Islander Heritage Month
+This groundwork would eventually lead to further changes in 1992 when the whole month of May would be signed into law and recognized as Asian Pacific Islander Heritage Month (later expanded to AANHPI).

 It was two significant U.S. Historical dates that were the impetus for selecting May.